Low-dimensional adaptation of diffusion models: Convergence in total variation: Preliminaries

-for some general function $\xi(t) \ge 0$ for all $0 \le t \le T$, where $(W_t)$ again represents a standard Brownian motion in $\mathbb{R}^d$.
+\end{enumerate} \begin{enumerate}[label = $\bullet$] \item \textit{Generalized reverse-time ODE/SDE.} We also consider the more general form: $t \in [0,T]$, for some general function $\xi(t) \ge 0$ for all $0 \le t \le T$, where $(W_t)$ again represents a standard Brownian motion in $\mathbb{R}^d$.
 We shall formally demonstrate the desired distributional property of this family of differential equations in Appendix~\ref{sec:gen-reverse}.
 When $\xi(t) = 0$ (resp.~$\xi(t) = 1$) for all $t \in [0,T]$, \eqref{eq:gen-continue-time} reduces to ODE~\eqref{eq:continue-time-ode} (resp.~SDE~\eqref{eq:continue-time-sde}).
 For a general $\xi(t)$, suitable time discretizationschemes of \eqref{eq:gen-continue-time} can lead to new samplers other than the original DDIM and DDPM. \end{enumerate}